atsushieno/aap-core/README.md

 ## What is AAP?

-Android lacks Audio Plugin Framework.
+Android lacks commonly used Audio Plugin Framework.
 On Windows and other desktops, VSTs are popular.
 On Mac and iOS (including iPadOS) there is AudioUnit.
 On Linux LADSPA (either v1 or v2) is kind of used.

 There is no such thing in Android.
 Android Audio Plugin (AAP) Framework is to fill this gap.